Azalmonawwar/React/README.md

    ```

-2. Install all neccessary package:
+2. Install all necessary packages:
    ```bash
    npm install

    ```
-3. To run this projects:
+3. To run this project:
    ```bash
    npm run dev
    ```